Classes and Class Descriptions

 Scoring

-The races will end precisely at the times listed above.
+See race links for race end times as these tend to change from one event to another.
 If you do not think you will finish your last lap by that time, it is recommended that you do not start that lap.
 Any lap finished after the ending time will not count to your total.
 The placing of teams will be by the total laps finished by the ending time, and the finish time of the last lap completed.
 (Example: Team 1 completes 13 laps at 7:45PM Team 2 completes 13 laps at 7:57PM.
 Team 1 beats Team 2.
 But Team 3 completes 14 laps at 7:59PM, Team 3 is the winner.)

 Awards